Hybrid quantum-classical matrix-product state and Lanczos methods for electron-phonon systems with strong electronic correlations: Application to disordered systems coupled to Einstein phonons: Stability of MBL

 \subsection{Power-law decay}

-As a significant feature, we observe that $\mathcal{O}_\mathrm{CDW}$ decays asymptotically like a power-law for all the combinations of system parameters $\gamma > 0$.
+As a significant feature, we observe that $\mathcal{O}_\mathrm{CDW}$ decays asymptotically with a power law for all values of $\gamma$ considered.
 We observe, that adding interactions to the electron system leads to a faster decay of $\mathcal{O}_{\text{CDW}}$ at small $\gamma$ as compared to the $V=0$ case.
 At large $\gamma$ this effect is strongly reduced: In fact, we observe that the decay of $\mathcal{O}_\mathrm{CDW}$ is much reduced when $V>0$ for large $\gamma$.
 We will provide a qualitative explanation of these trends in the next section.

 In the single-particle case, we clearly observe subdiffusion at finite $\gamma$ and $W>0$, with dynamical exponents $z\leq 0.5$ for large $W=\qty{8}{\hopping}$.
 While it is not obvious that this behavior carries over to the many-body case, there are nevertheless suggestions for a connection between the dynamical exponent $z$ and the change in the behavior of $\mathcal{O}_{\text{CDW}}$ (or more generally, density autocorrelations)~\cite{Luitz2017a}.
 This would suggest sub-diffusive dynamics even in the many-body case.
 Whether such behavior can persist up to asymptotically long times is an open question left for future research.